 Let's quickly recap what you learned throughout this article.

-First, you learned that in a Blazor MAUI application, the user authentication happens within the MAUI framework and user authorization to access the UI happens on the Blazor side.
+First, you learned that in a Blazor MAUI application, the user authentication takes place within the MAUI framework and user authorization to access the UI occurs on the Blazor side.

-To enable user authentication, you created the needed infrastructure by creating the Auth0 client component, a custom authentication state provider, and a button component to allow the user to log in and log out your application.
+To enable user authentication, you set up the needed infrastructure by adding the required libraries, a custom authentication state provider, and a button component to allow the user to log in and log out your application.
 You made everything available to your application by opportunely configuring the Auth0 client.

 Then, you protected your application's UI by using the standard authorization Blazor components.
 Your Blazor app knows if the current user has authenticated or not, thanks to the custom authentication state provider you built, which also provides the user profile information.
 That's roughly the approach to add Auth0 authentication to your Blazor MAUI application.